rafaqz/ranger.vim/README.md

     <leader>r[movement]

-example:
+This example will replace the text inside () with whatever file path you select in ranger.
+If it's already a valid path ranger will open there:

     <leader>ri(

-Will replace the text inside () with whatever file path you select in ranger.
-If it's already a file-path ranger will open there.

-ranger.vim wont work in gvim, but if you're using ranger, you probably don't use gvim anyway...
+_ranger.vim wont work in gvim, but if you're using ranger, you probably don't use gvim anyway..._